Cleaning and sanitizing are two crucial but often neglected steps in the brewing and distilling process.

-What is Sanitizer (and Why Do You Need It?)
+What is Sanitizer (And Why Do You Need It?)

 The type of sanitizer you choose is an important factor to consider when brewing and distilling.
 As sanitizers kill any microbes and surface bacteria that may contaminate the equipment, it ensures that it is safe to use.

-The best part about some of these sanitizers is that they are “no-rinse”, so you can soak your equipment in the sanitizer and immediately use it to brew and distil alcohol.
+The best part about some of these sanitizers is that they are “no-rinse”, so you can soak your equipment in the sanitizer and immediately use it to brew and distill alcohol.
 This reduces any risk of recontamination.

-What Happens if You Do Not Sanitize Correctly?
+What Happens If You Do Not Sanitize Correctly?